kevcodez/kevcodez-blog/docs/posts/2020-04-26-secure-spring-boot-app-with-oauth2-aws-cognito/README.md

 }
 ```

-Let's configure everything, so we can actually verify tokens and make sure the user is authenticated.
+Let's configure spring, so we can actually verify tokens and make sure the user is authenticated.

 ```yml
 spring: